 Tour Operator: Holiday Tours

-When it comes to the glacier hike, Safety is our priority number one.
-Even though the hike is created for first-timers, some of the terrains lead us through icy and steep terrain.
-If you don't like to be on your feet, the glacier hike may not be for you.
-We will provide you with all the necessary gear but full mobility is required in order to have a safe trip on the glacier.
+Now it's time for the highlight of the tour.
+Besides waterfalls, Iceland is also known for glaciers.
+11% of the country is covered by ice.
+Sólheimajökull is an outlet glacier coming down the fourth biggest glacier of Iceland, called Mýrdalsjökull.
+We put on our safety gear and start our hike on the glacier.
+The hike is approximately 2,5h long with 1,5h spend on the glacier.
+Please note that good hiking boots are mandatory for the glacier hike.
+We will provide you with all the necessary gear (excluding boots) but full mobility is required in order to have a safe trip on the glacier.
 All our guides have a lot of experience with glacier hikes and they will make a final decision whether you are able to participate or not when we arrive at the glacier.
 Please remember that if a guide refuses to let you go on the glacier, the decision is made with your safety in mind.

 Now it's time to hit the road again.
 After a short ride, we stop at Reynisfjara black sand beach.
 The beach was once rated as one of the 10 most beautiful places in the world and as soon as you put a foot on the beach, you will know why.
 Basalt columns and the well known Reynisdrangar rock formations await you.
 Your guide will tell you all the interesting stories and sagas that are connected to this place.

 Heading back in the direction of Reykjavik, our last stop will be the ever-popular Seljalandsfoss waterfall.
 The waterfall lays underneath the well known Eyfjallajokull, the volcano that erupted in 2010.
 If conditions allow, we take a walk behind the waterfall’s curtain before paying a visit to its nearby cousin Gljúfrabúi, found hidden from view in the mountainside.